Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Proof of Lemma (Hessian perturbation)

 Note that the pair $(\lambda_i(0),\v_i(0))$ represents the $i^{th}$ eigenvalue-eigenvector pair of the unperturbed matrix $ \nabla^2 f(\x^*)$.
 From the Rayleigh--Schr\"{o}dinger perturbation theory (\cite{zhong2017eigenvector}), for a given first order perturbation matrix $\H(\hat{\u}_k)$ in \eqref{firstorderperturbation}, we have the following first order correction terms:

-Observe that under assumption \textbf{A6}, we are considering the case of $m=n$, i.e., no degenerate eigenvalues in our analysis.
+Observe that under Proposition \ref{eigenprop}, we are considering the case of $m=n$, i.e., no degenerate eigenvalues in our analysis.
 However, we have a subsection after Lemma \ref{lem4} (generality of Lemma \ref{lem4}) that discusses the degenerate case as well.

 Substituting these first-order correction terms in \eqref{spectral}, we get the following result:

 Now, combining this result with \eqref{spectral} and substituting the subsequent matrix approximation in \eqref{integralbound} leads to the following result: